jamesoh3928/HaskGit/docs/Proposal.md

   1. Testing Hash Functions
       - Create test cases for Blob, Tree, and Commit.
-      - Verify that hash values remain consistent when called multiple times with the same objects.
+      - Verify that hash values remain consistent when called multiple times with the same objects (for testing purpouse, we will need to pass in the same time to make hash consistent).
       - When a flag is set to True, confirm that Git objects are stored in the expected directory.

   2. Testing Serialize/Deserialize Functions